macOS YubiKey Setup

 Forwarding SSH Keys

-type SSH key, you’ll need to forward your local keys for SSH operations (e.g. pushing git
+If your remote machine only has an *_sk type SSH key, you’ll need to forward your local keys for SSH operations (e.g. pushing git commits) as you can’t touch the remote YubiKey for validation.

-To do so, you’ll want to make the following changes to ~/.ssh/config
+To do so, you’ll want to make the following changes to ~/.ssh/config:

 AddKeysToAgent yes